-You might have a lot of about police scanners but have never really known what it is they do.
+You might have heard a lot about police scanners but have never really known what it is they do.
 Well, police scanners are nothing out-of-space.

-They are simple devices that act just like a radio, which lets a user scan different frequencies and pick up radio signals only by tuning in and finding various channels.
+They are simple devices that act just like a radio, which lets users scan different frequencies and pick up radio signals only by tuning in and finding various channels.

 This is because you are moving past the reach of the reception of the local frequency you were previously on.